-When writing your email for a mid-ticket item, you can leave it open-ended and indirect.
-Even a simple sentence like this one can prepare your subscriber for what they will see when they click:
+When writing an email for a mid-ticket item, leave it open-ended and indirect.
+Even a simple sentence like this one can prepare the subscriber for what they will see when they click:

 “This video is very important.
 If you’re serious about losing weight then you need to take time to finish it.
 Be prepared to take notes and make sure you take action at the end of the video!”

 Notice, there was no mention of the product.
 NEVER try to sell during the email.
 Just prepare them to watch the entire video.